7 Smart Ways to Invest Your Tax Refund

 6. Open a credit card account with benefits

 As long as you're debt free and pay off your credit card balances every month, you might want to invest in a card with desirable perks, especially if your current credit cards don't offer any benefits.

 Some cards may require an annual fee, but they often offer substantial travel and lifestyle rewards.
 The right credit card should save you more than—or provide services that far exceed—the cost of maintaining the account.

 7. Give a tax-free annual gift

 If you have a well-established financial portfolio and are near retirement age, you may want to consider gifting excess funds, such as a large refund, every year.
-The IRS sets an annual limit ($14,000 per recipient, as of 2017) on the gifts individuals are able to transfer to others, including family members, without filing a gift tax return.
+The IRS sets an annual limit ($17,000 per recipient in 2023, $18,000 per recipient in 2024) on the gifts individuals are able to transfer to others, including family members, without filing a gift tax return.